Hydrazoic acid

-Hydrazoic acid, also known as hydrogen azide or azoimide, is a compound with the chemical formula HN3.
+Hydrazoic acid, also known as hydrogen azide, azic acid or azoimide, is a compound with the chemical formula HN3.
 It is a colorless, volatile, and explosive liquid at room temperature and pressure.
 It is a compound of nitrogen and hydrogen, and is therefore a pnictogen hydride.
 It was first isolated in 1890 by Theodor Curtius.
 The acid has few applications, but its conjugate base, the azide ion, is useful in specialized processes.

 Hydrazoic acid, like its fellow mineral acids, is soluble in water.
 Undiluted hydrazoic acid is dangerously explosive with a standard enthalpy of formation ΔfHo (l, 298K) = +264 kJ/mol.
 When dilute, the gas and aqueous solutions (<10%) can be safely prepared but should be used immediately; because of its low boiling point, hydrazoic acid is enriched upon evaporation and condensation such that dilute solutions incapable of explosion can form droplets in the headspace of the container or reactor that are capable of explosion.